This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 - Traditional English food – best dishes to try in the UK

 Did you enjoy our Borough market blog post?
-Let us know in the comments or by staring the blog on social media.
+Let us know in the comments or by sharing the blog on social media.